AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/get-access.md

 ## Project Griffon is now Assurance

 We're pleased to announce that Project Griffon is now generally available to all Adobe Experience Cloud customers as Assurance.
-To learn more about this transition see [here](./index.md).
+To learn more about this transition, please read the [Assurance overview](./index.md).

 <InlineAlert variant="warning" slots="header, text"/>